AXLearn: Modular, Hardware-Agnostic Large Model Training: Introduction

 To facilitate modularity, the core design decision of \sys is to enforce \textit{strict encapsulation}.
-While encapsulation is a well known principle in object oriented programming, we find that it's often neglected in ML frameworks as almost all deep learning systems rely on subtyping (see \autoref{sec:background}).
+While encapsulation is a well known principle in object oriented programming, we find that it's often neglected in ML frameworks as almost all existing frameworks rely on subtyping.
 The prevalence of subtyping can be partially attributed to the lack of formal analysis on how to \textit{quantify} the modularity and extensibility of a system, where conventional design principles or ``rules of thumb" are non-exhaustive and hard to measure.
-To this end, we propose a framework for quantifying the complexity of a system by measuring LoC changes incurred by the addition of a new feature.
-Such a framework is necessary as the traditional mechanistic way of counting LoC can only capture complexity under a frozen snapshot, when extensibility is really about how a system evolves over time.
-We argue that under this framework, it can be demonstrated that subyting significantly hurts extensibility, and that applying encapsulation \textit{strictly} can overcome these limitations.
+To this end, we propose a framework for quantifying the complexity of a system by measuring \textit{asymptotic} LoC changes incurred by the addition of a new feature.
 We also show that the framework is consistent with more traditional ways of counting LoC via the case study of integrating Rotary Positional Embeddings (RoPE)~\cite{su2023roformerenhancedtransformerrotary} and Mixture of Experts (MoE)~\cite{shazeer2017outrageouslylargeneuralnetworks} into \sys as compared to other state-of-the-art deep learning systems.
 To our knowledge, \sys is the only training framework that adheres strictly to encapsulation---any module is replaceable, including the input pipeline, checkpointer, trainer loop---allowing complex features to be implemented without increasing the complexity of the overall system.